Abhishek-Dehankar/Capstone-project-Hotel-Booking-Analysis-EDA-/README.md

 11) The length of the stay decreases as ADR increases probably to reduce the cost.

-Its was Great EDA Project to enhance my skills.
+It's was Great EDA Project to enhance my skills.

 Challenges
    1) Lot of null values were present in the dataset.